G-Milzink/CI_PP5_xPress_react_frontend/README.md

 ### Profile

-Profile is a feature of the xPress, it allows users to a profile and all it's details and (un)published posts.
+Profile is a feature of xPress, it allows users to a profile and all it's details and (un)published posts.
 When logged out the plain profile is displayed.
 When logged in and viewing another user's profile a follow/unfollow button is displayed.
 When logged in and viewing a user's own profile a dropdown menu is displayed providing acces to edit/delete functionality.